Snowfall warning now in effect for much of Kawarthas region for Wednesday

 A “yellow” warning for snowfall is in effect for southern Peterborough County, the City of Kawartha Lakes, and Northumberland County.

-A low pressure system is expected to bring snow and ice pellets to the region beginning Wednesday morning and continuing through Wednesday evening.
+A low pressure system is expected to bring snow and ice pellets to the region beginning Wednesday afternoon and continuing through Wednesday evening.

 Advertisement - content continues below